JustineFR/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+A DOM (Document Object Model), is the way Javascript talks to and manipulate what the browser displays.

 2. What is an event?
+An event is the interaction between the user and the page displayed (a click for instance).

 3. What is an event listener?
+An event listener is when an action is performed by the user (like a click), a callback is run and something happens (a text is displayed for instance).

 4. Why would we convert a NodeList into an Array?
+To access methods like map() or filter() or reduce()

 5. What is a component?
+A component is a reusable piece of code.

 ### Git Set up